Anatomy Park: Critical response

 The first season has an approval rating of 96% on Rotten Tomatoes based on 28 reviews, with an average rating of 8.19 out of 10.
 The site's critics consensus reads, "Rick and Morty zaps onto screens and makes an instant impression with its vivid splashes of color, improvisational voice acting, and densely-plotted science fiction escapades -- bringing a surprising amount of heart to a cosmically heartless premise."

 The A.V.
-Club praised the episode's B-story of Jerry's parents, Leonard and Joyce coming to town and revealing they are in a throuple with a young boy named Jacob, much to Jerry's dismay, however the review criticized the Annie character, saying "Morty’s brief affair with Annie is a weird bit that isn’t really funny enough to justify the time spent on it; she’s barely a character until the very end (when it she becomes interesting just long enough for Rick to shrink her again), and her shift from “vague contempt” to “intense sexual longing” is just kind of odd."
+Club praised the episode's B-story of Jerry's parents, Leonard and Joyce coming to town and revealing they are in a throuple with a young man named Jacob, much to Jerry's dismay, however the review criticized the Annie character, saying "Morty's brief affair with Annie is a weird bit that isn't really funny enough to justify the time spent on it; she's barely a character until the very end (when it she becomes interesting just long enough for Rick to shrink her again), and her shift from "vague contempt" to "intense sexual longing" is just kind of odd."